fiatdao/fiat-ui/README.md

     ```

-TODO:  finish this. need to disable sentry (or figure out headers), etc.
+TODO:  finish this. need to disable sentry on ui for local graph queries (or figure out headers), etc.

 #### Running with Forked Mainnet chain
 1. After setting up your `.env.local` file & installing dependencies, run a local testnet with